comdex-official/networks/testnet/01-comets-test-upgrade.md

 == Steps to upgrade comdex chain ( This is to fix the oracle module in testnet)

-. stop the comdex chain
+* stop the comdex chain

+* Go to comdex

-* Checkout below tag to update the chain( this is noe time manual step, other upgades will be done using cosmovisor)
+* Checkout below tag to update the chain( this is a one time manual step, other upgrades will be done using cosmovisor).

 ```shell
 cd comdex